Prag8855/aab/ursus/content/guides/find-a-flat-in-berlin.md

 - **The lease says the apartment is furnished, but it's not true**
     Rents are limited by the *[[Mietpreisbremse]]*, but that does not apply to furnished apartments.
 Landlords pretend that the apartment is furnished to charge more rent.
 [Conny](/out/conny-mietpreisbremse) can help you reduce your rent.
 - **The previous tenant wants to sell his furniture or his kitchen**
     Sometimes, the previous tenant (*Vormieter*) wants to sell all their furniture or kitchen to you.[^20] If you don't take the furniture, you don't get the apartment.
 They often charge too much, because they know that someone will buy it to get the apartment.
+Overcharging for furniture is illegal.[^43]
 - **You must pay a bribe**
     The previous tenant or the landlord asks for a bribe to give you the apartment.[^21] This is illegal, but they know that someone will pay it.
 - **The landlord is in another country**